St Giles Foundation

 Overview

-The St Giles Foundation, established in 1979, represents the continuation of a legacy that began in 1891 when Sister Sarah, an Episcopalian nun, founded the House of St. Giles the Cripple in Brooklyn—one of the country's first hospitals dedicated to orthopedic care and treatment for children.
-After operating a 100-bed facility and the second largest outpatient clinic among children's orthopedic hospitals in America, the organization closed its hospital in 1978 following the decline in polio cases due to widespread vaccination.
-The foundation reorganized as a charitable foundation to continue its mission of serving disabled children while broadening its focus across "a far broader spectrum of juvenile diseases and disabilities than ever before."
+The St Giles Foundation, established in 1979, represents the continuation of a legacy that began in 1891 when Sister Sarah, an Episcopalian nun, founded the House of St. Giles the Cripple in Brooklyn—one of the country's first hospitals dedicated to orthopaedic care and treatment for children.
+After operating a 100-bed facility and the second largest outpatient clinic amongst children's orthopaedic hospitals in America, the organisation closed its hospital in 1978 following the decline in polio cases due to widespread vaccination.
+The foundation reorganised as a charitable foundation to continue its mission of serving disabled children whilst broadening its focus across "a far broader spectrum of juvenile diseases and disabilities than ever before."

 Funding Priorities